howerj/cdb/readme.md

 to the end of the file so the entire file format could be streamed to disk.

+# A BETTER FORMAT

+A better format would do the following:

+* Have a format identifier at the beginning of the file.
+* Use a 64-bit hash and 64-bit pointers, the extra space this requires versus a 32-bit pointer is negligible.
+The 64-bit version of this library allows for the creation of a 64-bit non-compatible version of the CDB file.
+* Instead of going back to the beginning of the file the top level of the two level hash table could be dumped at the end of the file.
+This has some disadvantages, but not many.
+It does mean that the length of the file cannot be determined from within the file (which it can with CDB, although some calculation and searching is required), and it also means that the hash table is not on a page boundary.
+* Include a CRC of the file, this could be done out of bounds for a normal CDB file, but there is no reason not to include a CRC.
+It can be optionally skipped upon opening the file if speed is of concern.

+These issues are minor, and have some drawbacks.

 # BUGS

 For any bugs, email the [author][].
 It comes with a 'works on my machine